A Scalable AutoML Approach Based on Graph Neural Networks: Experiments

-One question we addressed is whether the graph generation produced different pipelines for the \textit{same dataset} across different runs.
-This gives us a sense of whether the graph generation component is deterministic, or whether it produces different pipelines to help with exploration in search.
+One question we addressed is whether {\sysname} produced different pipelines for the \textit{same dataset} across different runs.
+This gives us a sense of whether {\sysname} is deterministic, or whether it produces different pipelines to help with pruning the AutoML search space.
 We took different runs for the exact same dataset, and created a list of learners and transformers produced for each dataset across runs.
 The list was limited by the shortest number of learners and transformers produced across runs.
 We then computed correlations for datasets across runs 1, 2, and 3.
-The correlations ranged from 0.60 - 0.64.
-The fact that they were not perfect suggests significant diversity across runs.
+The correlations ranged from 0.60 - 0.64, suggesting that the runs did not produce the same transformers and learners across runs.
 We also examined the types of learners selected by {\sysname} for consideration.
-Figure~\ref{varying operators chosen} shows the sorts of learners and transformers selected by {\sysname}.
-As shown in the left panel of Figure~\ref{varying operators chosen}, learner or transformer chosen first is dominated by \texttt{xgboost} and \texttt{gradient\_boost}.
-The middle panel shows more diversity in what was selected overall, so {\sysname} covers a wide range.
-The last panel shows the learners and transformers in the top model, and we see that \texttt{xgboost} and \texttt{gradient\_boost} are common, but there are many others as well.
-This suggests that {\sysname} does show sufficient diversity to cover the wide range of top models, but it often starts with \texttt{xgboost} and \texttt{gradient\_boost}, which is often correct.

-Figure~\ref{pipeline_diversity} shows the learners and transformers found at least 10 times in the training pipelines.
+Figure~\ref{fig:diversity} shows the learners and transformers found at least 20 times in the training pipelines.
 One can see from the figure that {\sysname} does not blindly output learners and transformers by counts.
+Figure~\ref{fig:coverage} shows more diversity in what was selected overall.
+So, a variety of methods are covered by {\sysname}.